bitsbuild/pdf2doc-convertor-backend/README.md

 * Only PDF files are allowed.
 * Each request deletes any existing uploaded PDF and generated DOCX.
 * All previous database entries are wiped on each request.
-* Uploaded files are saved as `file.pdf` and `result.docx` in the `MEDIA_ROOT`.
+* The generated DOCX is streamed directly — no public media files are exposed.
+* Production settings are secure with `DEBUG = False` and `ALLOWED_HOSTS` restricted to your Render domain.

 ---

 ## ⚠️ Security Considerations

-* This API automatically removes previous files and database entries.
+* Uploaded files and output are served only through controlled file responses.
-* Ensure `MEDIA_ROOT` is properly secured in production.
+* `MEDIA_ROOT` is used only for temporary file processing.
-* Use `whitenoise` or proper static file handling when deploying.
+* Django’s security middleware is fully enabled.

 ---